Introduction

 The U.S.-Mexico border extends 1,954 miles, spanning four states and about 26 land Ports of Entry (POEs).

-U.S. Customs and Border Protection’s (CBP) Border Patrol and Office of Field Operations (OFO) together seized nearly 549,000 pounds of illicit drug substances nationwide in F.Y.
-2023.
-CBP must interdict illicit substances across this vast and sometimes rugged expanse, both between and at POEs.
-Seizures of heavier, less-potent drugs like marijuana are down.
-In contrast, illicit fentanyl, a drug 100 times more potent than morphine, is up significantly: 480 percent higher at the southern border in fiscal year (F.Y.)
-2023 compared to F.Y.
-2020.
+U.S. Customs and Border Protection’s (CBP) Border Patrol and Office of Field Operations (OFO) together seized nearly 549,000 pounds of illicit drug substances nationwide in the fiscal year (FY) 2023.
+As of June 2024, they have seized 418,000 pounds.
+CBP must interdict illicit substances across this vast expanse, both between and at POEs.

-Yet, some contend that the current data does not seem to support the recent comments about the crime wave, but crime data is fraught with delayed and inaccurate accountings.
+Yet, some contend that crime data does not support the crime wave comments, claiming it is fraught with delayed and inaccurate accountancy.
 Some studies show the migrant population is not more violent than U.S. citizens.
-See a Stanford University study showing migrants were imprisoned at lower rates than people born in the United States.
-In 2020, a University of Wisconsin-Madison study noted that undocumented immigrants in Texas tended to have fewer felony arrests than legal residents.
+This Stanford University study shows that migrants were imprisoned at lower rates than people born in the United States in 2023.
+In 2020, a University of Wisconsin-Madison study noted that undocumented immigrants in Texas tend to have fewer felony charges than Texas residents.
 Other analyses conducted at both the state and federal levels find that immigrants—including undocumented ones—are less crime-prone than native-born Americans.

-States far from the southern border are also reporting an uptick in what they label migrant-related crime.
-Montana is experiencing a 30% increase in illegal apprehensions this fiscal year compared to the entire northern border.
-Historically, unlawful border crossers mainly were Canadians, but last year, for the first time, they were comprised of primarily Mexican nationals.
-Migrants have been arrested for a range of crimes in Montana, including drug smuggling (an 11,000% increase in fentanyl seizures by anti-drug task forces in Montana since 2019 – reported by the Montana Attorney General) and human trafficking.
+However, states far from the southern border are reporting an uptick in what they label migraine-related crime.
+Montana has seen a 30% increase in “illegal apprehensions” in FY23 compared to the rest of the northern border.
+The unlawful border crossings are historically mostly Canadians, but 2023 was the first year that they were mainly Mexican nationals.
+Unauthorized migrants are arrested for a range of crimes in Montana, including human trafficking and drug smuggling.

 National Security

-With illegal crossings of U.S. borders increasing (discussed below), many have become concerned about who is entering the U.S. and their intentions.
-The number of asylum seekers from China has also been trending upward since February 2023, with more than 52,000 recorded encounters in FY2023 and an additional 14,000 since the start of the new fiscal year.
-The U.S. is the largest destination for hopeful Chinese asylees, driven by a desire to escape Xi Jinping’s crackdown on civil society and individual freedoms ranging from expression to religion.
-We’ve seen a similar uptick in migrants from India following diminishing protections for Christians, Muslims, and Sikhs under Prime Minister Narendra Modi—in FY2023, nearly 42,000 encounters along the U.S. southern border were Indian nationals, an increase of 128% from FY2022.
+With the increasing illegal crossings of U.S. borders, some citizens have become concerned about the intentions of those entering legally.
+For example, the number of asylum seekers from China has also been trending upward since February 2023, with more than 52,000 recorded encounters in FY23 and an additional 14,000 since the start of FY24.
+The U.S. is the largest destination for hopeful Chinese asylees, driven by a desire to escape Xi Jinping’s resistance against individual freedoms, including free speech, expression, and religious freedom.
+Similarly, there have been an increasing number of migrants from India following Prime Minister Narendra Modi’s mistreatment of Christians, Muslims, and Sikhs under Prime Minister Narendra Modi.
+In FY23, Indian nationals made up nearly 42,000 encounters at the U.S. southern border, “an increase of 128%” from FY22.

 With Europe tamping down on irregular migration, including through the recent passage of the E.U.’s Pact on Migration and Asylum, more refugees and migrants across the African continent are fleeing to Nicaragua and then trekking to the U.S. border on foot.

-In a recent hearing of the House Committee on Homeland Security, Federal Bureau of Investigation (FBI) Director Christopher Wray confirmed that there is an urgent national security threat posed by the nearly 1.8 million known “gotaways,” which are noncitizens who evade capture at a U.S. Border.
-Wray further confirmed that there is a rising number of individuals on the terrorist watchlist who have been apprehended crossing the Southwest border.
-Director Wray also confirmed joint terrorism task forces in all 56 of the agency’s field offices are occupied with threats coming across the border.
+In a recent hearing of the House Committee on Homeland Security, Federal Bureau of Investigation (FBI) Director Christopher Wray confirmed that the nearly 1.8 million known “getaways,” which are noncitizens who evade capture at a U.S. Border, pose an urgent national security threat.
+According to Wray, a rising number of individuals on the Terrorist Watchlist are apprehended at the Southwest border.
+Terrorism task forces throughout the 56 FBI field offices are dealing with these border threats.

 Putting it in Context